Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 What is the government doing to help those financially impacted?

 Congress' CARES Act will cost more than $2 trillion and aims to support the medical response to the pandemic, keep businesses afloat long enough to avoid more layoffs and give money to Americans making less than a certain income.
-The legislation also expands unemployment insurance and suspended payments of federally backed student loans .
+The legislation also expands unemployment insurance and suspends payments of federally backed student loans.

 The Texas Public Utility Commission has banned utilities from cutting off power and water services to Texans who have lost jobs and income during the COVID-19 crisis at least through mid-September.
 Several local governments have also issued various orders that prohibit cutting off certain utilities.
 Check with your local government agency to see what orders have been put in place.

-To help renters, especially those who have been laid off or whose hours have been cut, the Texas Supreme Court issued an order halting eviction proceedings statewide until after April 30.
+To help renters, especially those who have been laid off or whose hours have been cut, the Texas Supreme Court issued an order halting eviction proceedings statewide until May 18.
 At the end of the period, the chief justice can choose to renew the order.
 Several cities and counties have also issued eviction moratoriums that may extend past the statewide order.
 Check with your city or county officials for details.

 What is Texas doing to help address unemployment claims?